Mold Addendum

 Critical Components of Effective Mold Addendums

-Professional Remediation Standards Mold remediation must follow EPA guidelines and industry best practices to be effective and legally compliant.
-Your addendum should require professional remediation for all significant mold issues, prohibit tenant self-treatment attempts, and establish clearance testing requirements that ensure proper completion and tenant safety.
+Your addendum should require professional remediation for all significant mold issues.
+Moreover, it should prohibit tenant self-treatment attempts.
+Finally, it should establish clearance testing requirements that ensure proper completion and tenant safety.

 State-Specific Mold Laws and Disclosure Requirements